Lumi-supercomputer/Getting_Started_with_AI_workshop/05_Running_containers_on_LUMI/reference_solution/reference_solution.md

-# Suggested solutions to the hands-on exercises for 05 Running containers on LUMI
+# Reference solutions to the hands-on exercises for 05 Running containers on LUMI

 ## Exercise 1